Who Is This Credit Card Best For?

 Book travel through the Capital One’s Rewards Center: You can use your miles to pay for travel purchases this way at a value of 1 cent per mile.

-Transfer miles to travel partners: Capital One has 15 airline partners, including JetBlue, but the transfer ratios are not good: You’ll need 2 Capital One points to get 1 JetBlue TrueBlue point, for instance.
+Transfer miles to travel partners: Capital One has more than a dozen airline partners, including JetBlue, but the transfer ratios are not good: You’ll need 2 Capital One points to get 1.5 JetBlue TrueBlue point, for instance.

 You can also redeem miles or for cash back through statement credits or a check, but each mile is only worth half a cent that way.
 Or you can buy gift cards at 0.8 cents per point.
 We don’t recommend either option.